2019 was good and bad.

 I’ve cut down on plastic where I can, especially single use plastic.

 I’ve walked or got the bus to and from work most days.
-In fact, since Joni started school in September I’ve only driven twice I think and Andrew’s collected us a handful of times.
+In fact, since Joni started school in September I’ve only driven twice and Andrew has collected us a handful of times.
 Much better than driving to and from work five days a week.

 Towards the end of the year I do feel like the wheels have come off a bit.
 Whether it’s eco-friendly fatigue, fatalism, being overwhelmed or laziness setting in, I’m not sure.
 But I’ve found that I can’t stop buying stuff.